AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/building-mobile-extensions/interacting-with-rules.md

 ### Publishing a shared state `condition` at runtime

-A shared state that was published by your extension can be used as a `condition` when configuring a rule in Experience Platform Launch.
+A shared state that was published by your extension can be used as a `condition` when configuring tag rules.
 To learn how you can publish a shared state, see the [updating the shared state document](./shared-states-and-events#updating-the-shared-state.md).

 ### Dispatching an event `condition` at runtime

-An event that was dispatched by your extension can be used as a `condition` when configuring a rule in Experience Platform Launch.
+An event that was dispatched by your extension can be used as a `condition` when configuring tag rules.
 To learn how you can dispatch an event, see the [dispatching events from your extension document](./dispatching-events.md).

 ### Handling an event `action` at runtime

-For an event that your extension registered, a listener for can be used as an `action` when configuring a rule in Experience Platform Launch.
+For an event that your extension registered, a listener for can be used as an `action` when configuring tag rules.
 To learn how you can register a listener for your events, see the [listening for events document](./listening-for-events.md).